elastic/logstash/README.md

     $ bin/logstash version
     logstash 2.0.0.dev

+If you are seeing errors that look like

+    $ rake bootstrap
+    Installing minitar >= 0 because the build process needs it.
+    [bootstrap] Fetching and installing gem: minitar (>= 0) rake aborted!
+    LoadError: no such file to load -- archive/tar/minitar /Users/<user>/projects/logstash/rakelib/vendor.rake:17:in `untar'
+    /Users/<user>/projects/logstash/rakelib/vendor.rake:86:in `(root)'
+    Tasks: TOP => bootstrap => vendor:all => vendor:jruby
+    (See full trace by running task with --trace)

+then you may need to update your version of rubygems.
+Run `gem -v` to see the version of rubygems installed.
+Version 2.5.2 or higher should work.
+To update rubygems run `gem update --system` (you may need to run with `sudo` if you're using your system Ruby environment).

 ## Testing

 For testing you can use the *test* `rake` tasks and the `bin/rspec` command, see instructions below.
 Note that the `bin/logstash rspec` command has been replaced by `bin/rspec`.